danfuzz/samizdat/doc/samizdat-0/library-code.md

 For example, `partialApply iadd [2]` is a function which when called returns the sum of 2 and whatever value it was passed.

+#### `sam1Tokenize string <> [token*]`

+*Samizdat Layer 1* tokenizer.
+This parses a string according to the *Samizdat Layer 1* tokenization rules, returning a list of tokens, per the *Samizdat Layer 1* specification.

+This function is part of the bridge between layers 0 and 1.

+#### `sam1Tree program <> functionNode`

+*Samizdat Layer 1* tree parser.
+This parses a program according to the *Samizdat Layer 1* parsing rules, returning a top-level function node, per the *Samizdat Layer 1* specification. `program` must be either a string or a list of tokens.
+If it is a string, then this function builds in a call to `sam1Tokenize` to first convert it to a list of tokens.

+This function is part of the bridge between layers 0 and 1.

 #### `yCombinator function <> function`

 The Y combinator, in a form suitable for use in Samizdat Layer 0 when